North Irving Transit Center

-North Irving Transit Center is a bus-only station located along Northwest Highway (Spur 348) in the Las Colinas neighborhood of Irving, Texas (USA).
+North Irving Transit Center is a bus-only station located along Northwest Highway (Spur 348) in the Las Colinas neighborhood of Irving, Texas (USA) owned by Dallas Area Rapid Transit (DART).
 The transit center is a ten-minute walk from DART's Irving Convention Center light rail station, with a pedestrian walkway under Northwest Highway connecting the two.

 Following the 2022 redesign of DART's bus network, North Irving Transit Center does not receive bus service.
 The station currently serves as a park-and-ride lot for Irving Convention Center station.

 History

 The first DART facility in Las Colinas, referred to as North Irving Park & Ride, was opened on September 16, 1985.
 The facility, located at the intersection of O'Connor Boulevard and Carpenter Highway, was one of the first to be built by DART following its expansion into the suburbs.

 In 1988, following a groundbreaking ceremony for South Irving Transit Center, DART announced possible locations for a similar indoor facility in North Irving.
 The agency purchased a 12-acre parcel for the facility in 1991; North Irving Transit Center opened two years later on June 7, 1993.
 In 1995, DART installed a windmill sculpture and a plaque dedicated to local disability advocate Cathy Thomas.